cfpb/design-system/docs/components/item-introductions.md

           * Optional components: Subheader paragraph, author, dates, and social sharing icons.

           * Spacing: 45 px margin above, 60 px margin below.
+use_cases: >-
+  ##### WHEN TO USE

+  * When introducing a specific article or post (such as a press release or blog post) or document or group of documents (such as a report, rule or enforcement action) linked through a filterable list.

+  *  When the page contains specific content about one subject; there aren’t any child pages that drill down to anything more specific.

+  ##### WHEN OTHER OPTIONS ARE BETTER

+  * When creating general content pages, even if the content is detailed or lengthy.
 content_guidelines: >-
   Category should always be selected if it is a page type that is categorized.